theintrospection/ImageBrightnessComparator/README.md

 - (2) Image Dimensions: A seqence of byes will specify the width and height of the image in pixels.
 For example, the number `500` would be represented by a series of bytes.

-- (3) Color Information: The bytes might define the color palette or the number of bits per pixel.
+- (3) Color Information: The bytes might define ***the color palette or the number of bits per pixel.***

 - (4) Pixel Data: This is the bulk of the file.
 The bytes represent the actual colors of each pixel,

+So first of all I should make a PNG parser???